ro-ko/XLQA/README.md

 ---

 ## 🔍 Overview

 **XLQA** is a benchmark for evaluating open-domain QA systems in **multilingual** and **locale-aware** settings.

+The dataset and code are coming soon!

 Key features:

-- 🌍 Covers 20+ languages and locales
+- 🌍 Covers 8+ languages and locales
 - 📌 Emphasizes culturally and geographically grounded knowledge
 - ❌ Avoids simple translation-based QA